9001/copyparty/README.md

 ⚠️ to prevent copyparty from shutting down when your external storage is disconnected, use `--dbpath=./` to prevent storing your database on the removable media when you use any of the `-e2d*` arguments. this might also prevent other related errors

 ### permission errors
-first, try re-running the initial setup command from the [section above](#install-on-android)
+if you get read or write permission errors, try re-running the initial setup command from the [section above](#install-on-android)

 if you still get permission errors, it might be neccessary to create a symlink to the external storage and authorize it via termux-usb.

-(if you're rooted, you can skip this section and just set [selinux permissive](https://github.com/evdenis/selinux_permissive))
+if you're rooted, you can skip this section and just set [selinux permissive](https://github.com/evdenis/selinux_permissive), otherwise, continue below:

+the commands you need are as follows:

+list devices: `termux-usb -l`

->(careful, this depends on the order you plug in your devices. the first in the list is the last one you plugged in. the paths will also change when you re-connect a device)
+>(careful, this depends on the order you plug in your devices. the first in the list is the last one you plugged in. the paths may also change when you re-connect a device)

-`termux-usb -l` -> `termux-usb -r /dev/bus/...`
+authorize path: `termux-usb -r /dev/bus/...`

-`ln -sf /dev/bus/... ~/storage/external-symlink`
+create symlink: `ln -sf /dev/bus/... ~/storage/external-symlink`

-while this will work temporarily, this will **break** if you restart your phone or unplug the external storage, because the path returned by termux-usb can change. to work around that, you need the following:
+while this will work temporarily, this will **break** if you restart your phone or unplug the external storage, because the path returned by termux-usb can change. to work around that, you need to automate this:

 **requirements**: `pkg install jq termux-usb`